BlendiBylygbashi-eng/Papilledema-Classification/README.md

 ## Utilities and Helper Functions

-The `utils` directory includes a method to isolate the optic disc based on pixel intensities.
+The `utils` directory includes a function to isolate the optic disc based on pixel intensities.
 However, it's worth noting that this method provides preliminary results, and there's room for improvement.

 For enhanced accuracy in isolating the optic disc, a dedicated model might be beneficial.
 This specialized model can be trained to focus on isolating the optic disc, and its output can then be fed into our main classification model for better results.